 My dear Berenson,

-a young Japanese friend of mine called Yashiro who has just lately gone to Florence.
+I have taken the liberty of giving a letter to you to a young Japanese friend of mine called Yashiro who has just lately gone to Florence.
 I would not have done so if I hadn’t thought that you would like him & be interested to talk to him…..He has come to Europe to study European art, but hasn’t turned his back on his own.
 He cares about poetry, too, and in himself he seems to me really charming.

 Laurence Binyon (1869-1943) was a poet, scholar, and expert orientalist, Keeper of the newly established department of Oriental Prints and Drawings at the British Museum.
 He knew Berenson well and corresponded with him from 1915 to 1939, often discussing Persian, Chinese, and Japanese literature and art.
 It was Binyon who raised the status of East Asian art in London’s literary circles in the 1910s.
 As an art historian and critic (he published a book on Botticelli in 1913), a Dante scholar and translator (his Inferno appeared in 1933, Purgatorio in 1938, and Paradiso in 1943), a poet, and a lover of Japanese literature and art, Binyon was, as it were, an English Yashiro, whose humanistic interests transcended all linguistic, geographic, and cultural differences.
 His introduction of the young Yashiro to Berenson was effectively a co-option based on the recognition that Yashiro was, in Berensonian terms, an unsereiner, “one of us.”
 Indeed, as if to underline this fact, in the folder that she gave me, Mrs. Yashiro included a sheet of paper with two moving poems that Binyon wrote when he visited Japan in 1929: “Momiji”, on the Japanese maple tree, “burning” in the fall, and “Miyajima”, on the homonymous small island near Hiroshima.
 With their dazzling and melancholy pictures of a fleeting paradise on earth, both poems remind one of that other green haven of beauty and quiet contemplation, which is, on our side of the world, Villa I Tatti.
 Binyon was spell-bound by the beauty of the Japanese landscape just as much as Yashiro was by the Italian, and the love of beauty – the beauty of nature, of art, of poetry, of human intelligence and goodness – united them beyond all their differences.
 That is why Binyon introduced Yashiro to Berenson.